 Sadly, Carr's time in the lineup was coming to a close.
 Though no one knew it when Kiss took the stage on Nov.
 9, Carr was suffering from a rare form of heart cancer — symptoms from which kept him out of the studio while the group worked on its next album, 1992's Revenge.

-While Carr wasn't the band's original drummer, he'd long since earned a place of honor in Kiss history, as summarized in a letter his surviving bandmates wrote to Rolling Stone in early 1992.
-Although it was primarily penned to castigate the magazine for neglecting to publish any kind of memorial for Carr, it also included some moving words in tribute to his worth as a musician and a person.
+Carr wasn't the band's original drummer, but he'd long since earned a place of honor in Kiss history, as summarized in a letter his surviving bandmates wrote to Rolling Stone in early 1992.
+It was actually penned to castigate the magazine for neglecting to publish any kind of memorial for Carr, but the missive also included some moving words in tribute to his worth as a musician and a person.

 Describing Carr as "someone who still lived and believed in the spirit of rock 'n' roll," the letter concluded: "We loved him, the fans loved him and he will never be forgotten."